luke2533/Oceania-Airlines/README.md

 Fix - Changed the spacing between them to fit on all devices

+### 6.16 Restructure of images, added text to flight info

+Additions:

+- Removed the images from the slideshow and restructured them
+- Added text to flight info page

+Issues - Problems with text overlapping on small mobile devices

+Fix - Additional small device breakpoint (Not yet added)

 ## 7.0 Deployment

 ### 7.1 How to run this project logically